Now that you have a book written (or in progress), let’s talk about: “How to Format a Book for Self-Publishing”!

 - Choose the book formats that work best for you and your audience (digital, print, and/or audio)

-- Perfectly format your nonfiction book manuscript for the Kindle platform (also called KDP), so you can easily self-publish without a billion error messages
+- Perfectly format your nonfiction book manuscript for Amazon (via KDP), so you can easily self-publish without a billion error messages

 - Create a professional-looking manuscript that you can effortlessly transform into a physical book